priyankatakle/Self-Driving-RC-Car/index.md

 ### May 10, 20

-Today we rebuild the car.
+Today we rebuilt the car.
 This took a lot of troubleshooting and time, so we could not accomplish much today.
 The car is now ready to drive using our python script.
 We corrupted our first SD card so we will be using the one Bates provided us.

 GPIO pins (for just the motors):